BbotLLC/nginx_proxy/README.md

 sudo curl -L "https://github.com/docker/compose/releases/download/1.29.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
 sudo chmod +x /usr/local/bin/docker-compose

-# Edit $http_x_proxy_auth != "" in nginx.conf on the ec2 (this file is included in this repo but should not be edited in source control) to include the Agilysys proxy header secret.
+# Edit $http_x_proxy_auth != "" in nginx.conf on the ec2 to include the Agilysys proxy header secret.
+# Note that this file is included in this repo but the edit should not be comitted to source control.
-# cm-django-prod-agilysys-proxy-header-secret in AWS Parameter Store
+# cm-django-prod-agilysys-proxy-header-secret is the parameter name in AWS Parameter Store
 ```

+## Authorization
+This proxy uses basic secret key authentication to restrict access.
+The X-PROXY-AUTH header should be included in proxied HTTP requests for validation.
+The secret is stored in AWS parameter store and is inserted into the nginx.conf file on the ec2 server (instructions for that above).

+## Python Setup

+Code changes in Python should not be required to get Agilysys to work with this proxy server.
+In the case they are needed, however, all API requests to Agilysys services should be made through this proxy.